PavlovichDmitry/rsschool-cv/cv.md

 ## Links
 - Github: https://github.com/PavlovichDmitry
 ## About me
-My name is Dmitry I am 37 years old.
+My name is Dmitry.
+I am 37 years old.
 I am an individual entrepreneur.
 I decided to try something new in my life and began to immerse myself in programming.
 I started in web development because...
 It is currently the most widely used programming language.
 ## Education
 - Belarusian State University of Physical Culture
     - Specialization "athletics coach"